If you’re interested in learning how to become a freelance writer so you can earn an amazing income from home, this post is for you.

 Step 5: Create samples in your preferred writing niche.

 Once you have an idea of your ideal client and the niche you want to write in, getting the type of jobs you want can be a tricky endeavor.
 This is especially true if you are more experienced writing other types of content, and if most of the work on your portfolio is totally unrelated to the work you want to do.

 In this case, I suggest creating writing samples in the niche you want to work in with the goal of getting them published somewhere….really, anywhere!

 When you’re first trying out writing in your preferred niche, it can help to land guest posting gigs that will be published online.
 You can also try setting up an account with a platform like Medium, which will allow you to write and publish work you can add to your portfolio without anyone’s permission.

 Once you have some published work in the writing niche you’re hoping to end up in, getting more paid writing gigs becomes much, much easier.
 Make sure to add this work to your portfolio where potential clients can find it, and you’ll improve your odds of finding good-paying work in your niche in a major way.

 Building a freelance career that stands the test of time requires decent or good writing skills.
 The best way to become a better writer is to constantly hone your skills – as in, write all the time whether you’re getting paid or not.

 Eric Ridenour is a course participant who has grown his income from $1,000 per month to $1,500 per month since he got started.
 His secret?
 Ridenour reads and writes all the time in an effort to improve his skills.

-Ben Luthi started blogging four years ago, landed a writing job with Nerdwallet, then took my course once he was ready to become a freelancer.
-He now earns around $5,000 per month writing in his spare time.
+Ben Luthi started blogging several years ago, landed a writing job with Nerdwallet, then took my course once he was ready to become a freelancer.
+He now earns well over $5,000 per month writing in his spare time.

 Luthi’s key to success?
 “Relentless self-improvement,” he says.
 Since he didn’t have any writing experience when he started blogging, he faced quite a large learning curve at first.